 - Unnecessary or avoidable acts or words or a negative nature inflicted by one person on another person or persons with the intent to humiliate.
 It is understood that pointing out during rounds, conferences, and the like, that a student has not adequately prepared for his/her assignments is not mistreatment unless done in an abusive manner or if such correction is disproportionately directed at specific individuals based on their race, ethnicity, gender, or other status.

-- Persons who believe that they are victims of such actions are encouraged to resolve the matter themselves, since many situations such as these may be resolved informally.
-If the student feels uncomfortable doing this or if the student has attempted to do this, but has not been successful, then they may proceed to the next step.
+a.
+Persons who believe that they are victims of such actions are encouraged to resolve the matter themselves, since many situations such as these may be resolved informally by speaking with the core or clerkship director or the chair of the department.
+If the student does not feel comfortable resolving the matter informally, or if the student has attempted to do this but has been unsuccessful, then they may proceed to the next step.

-- When the matter cannot be resolved with the first step, the student is free to seek out assistance from the Associate Dean for Admissions and Student Affairs (559-2259) who may directly intervene with the accused party to resolve the situation.
-Depending on the alleged behavior related circumstances, the Associate Dean for Admissions and Student Affairs may consult with the Director of the Student Counseling Center, Chair of the involved department, the Core or Clerkship Director, the Year Director or the Dean of the College of Medicine to determine the appropriate handling of the matter.
-As appropriate, the case may be referred to the Scholastic Evaluation Committee.
+b.
+When the matter cannot be resolved with the first step, the student is free to seek out assistance from Dr. Jeffrey Hill, the Associate Dean for Admissions and Student Affairs, Dr. Wendy Grant, Assistant Dean for Student Affairs, or Dr. David Carver, Student Ombudsman, who may directly intervene with the accused party to resolve the situation.
+Depending on the alleged behavior and related circumstances, the Associate Dean for Admissions and Student Affairs may consult with the Director of the Student Counseling Center, Chair of the involved department, the Core or Clerkship Director, the Year Director, or the Dean of the College of Medicine to determine the appropriate handling of the matter.
+As appropriate, the case may be referred to the Student Evaluation Committee.

-- All attempts will be made to maintain confidentiality of the complainant to the greatest extent possible.
-Students are reminded that any complaint will be handled promptly and appropriate action taken with the goal of protecting the student from harm or any type of retaliation.
-Likewise, personnel actions by the College against the perpetrator are often confidential.
+a.
+All attempts will be made to maintain confidentiality of the complainant to the greatest extent possible.
+Students are reminded that any complaint will be handled promptly and can be reported anonymously.
+Appropriate action will be taken with the goal of protecting the student from harm or any type of retaliation.
+Likewise, personnel actions by the College against the perpetrator are confidential.

 Implemented August 2006